 - Paraschos – Collio, Italy

 A tiny winery located near Radikon in Collio, Italy.
 These wines are pure and soft orange wines.
-We were especially fond of the Ribolla Gialla and the ‘Orange One’ – a blend of Ribolla Gialla, Tocai Friulano, and Malvasia.
+We were especially fond of the Ribolla Gialla and the ‘Orange One’, which is a blend of Ribolla Gialla, Tocai Friulano, and Malvasia.
 Paraschos is a winery we will keep our eyes on.

 Our Familiar Favorites: